PROTECTING YOURSELF FROM COVID-19 AND THE FLU

 Consider getting the flu shot

-- good hygiene by frequently washing your hands, coughing into your elbow and cleaning and disinfecting frequently touched objects
+- Good hygiene by frequently washing your hands, coughing into your elbow and cleaning and disinfecting frequently touched objects

-- social distancing by maintaining space from other people (especially those who are sick) and avoiding crowds
+- Social distancing by maintaining space from other people (especially those who are sick) and avoiding crowds

-Coronavirus or flu: Here's how to tell the difference
+Coronavirus or flu: telling the difference

 "In regard to flu versus COVID-19, both viruses can cause issues with breathing," says Dr Billy Stoupas, GP and spokesperson for The Royal Australian College of General Practitioners (RACGP).
-"So anything along the respiratory tract can be affected … like your smell, your taste, your breathing patterns, cough, sneezing and running nose."
+"So anything along the respiratory tract can be affected…like your smell, your taste, your breathing patterns, cough, sneezing and running nose."

 According to Professor Booy, the most important thing with coronavirus is to look for a dry cough, with fever, that progresses to shortness of breath.